MissInterpret/onyx-native/README.md

 ## Architectural Approach

-Onyx-native builds on new features being of [onyx-java](https://github.com/onyx-platform/onyx-java) that provide support for the use of stateful Java instances in a workflow.<br>
+Onyx-native builds on the features of [onyx-java](https://github.com/onyx-platform/onyx-java) that provide support for the use of stateful Java instances in a workflow.<br>
 <br>
 This packages provides a simple and non-invasive matching set of Java and C interfaces that leverage Java's JNI and C++ to enable bootstrapping